nerves-group/nerves-group.github.io/index.md

 ## Schedule

-The next Meetup is scheduled for Wednesday, October 30, 2019 at 8:00pm MDT (UTC-6).
+The next Meetup is scheduled for Wednesday, November 27, 2019 at 8:00pm MDT (UTC-6).

-The agenda is to Michael Ries discuss his Nerves-powered glider, and Todd Resudek discuss his Nerves-based air quality monitor, [breathe](https://github.com/supersimple/breathe)
+The agenda is TBD.
+Please reach out via Slack or Email if you have a topic to present.

 If you are interested in presenting, please email [toddresudek@gmail.com](mailto:toddresudek@gmail.com)